 Pop and rock are the top genres for concentrating, with 45% of drivers believing these styles of music helps them concentrate better behind the wheel.

 Not surprisingly, classical music and soul are the nation's favourite genres for feeling calm when driving.
 In fact, one in five drivers will listen to classical music in order to help them feel calm when they are driving.

-Lee Chambers, our expert psychologist, revealed different songs and genres can impact how we drive.
+Lee Chambers, our expert psychologist, told Cuvva that different songs and genres can impact how we drive.

 He said: “Travelling at speed, navigating directions and other road users can make journeys stressful.

 "While we can't control congestion or how other road users behave, there are some things we can control.